|Title:||Assistant Football Coach -- Recruiting Coordinator / Defensive Line|

-Landius Wilkerson joined the Huntingdon staff as the defensive line coach in 2010.
+Landius Wilkerson joined the Huntingdon staff as the defensive line coach in 2010 and was named Recruiting Coordinator in 2017.

 Wilkerson hails from Etowah, Tennessee.
 He graduated from McMinn Central High School where he participated in football, basketball and track.